-The flavors in these tacos may give off a distinct Thanksgiving vibe, but who are we to object to healthy, holiday-themed meals any time of year?
-The addition of brown sugar gives the squash that irresistible caramelized edge, while a cup of chopped pecans provide a savory, fiber-filled crunch.
+The flavors in these tacos may give off a distinct Thanksgiving-vibe, but who are we to object to healthy, holiday-themed meals any time of year?
+The addition of brown sugar gives the squash that irresistible caramelized-edge, while a cup of chopped pecans provide a savory, fiber-filled crunch.
 Cranberries blend with agave and garlic to make an antioxidant-rich spread that brings it all together.
 Gorgeous to look at and tasty to eat, don’t be surprised if you find yourself making these in the dog days of summer.

 These tacos are proof that an impressive and tasty meal doesn’t need to take a toll on your time, wallet, or patience.
-While there are several spices for the fish, most are likely in your pantry, and even the garnishes are no-frills: a four-ingredient sauce and some fresh avocado slices are all that are needed to dress up the fish and cabbage filling.
+While there are several spices for the fish, most are likely in your pantry, and even the garnishes are no-frills: A four-ingredient sauce and some fresh avocado slices are all that are needed to dress up the fish and cabbage filling.

 There is a reason the classics never die.
-Loaded with all the usual tastes and textures of the time-honored mainstay, these beef tacos are further proof not to mess too much with a good thing.
+Loaded with the usual tastes and textures of the time-honored mainstay, these beef tacos are further proof not to mess too much with a good thing.
 Topped with all things traditional, from shredded cheddar to salsa, this will likely become your go-to recipe for reliable, crowd-pleasing Mexican.

 Beans and Lentils

 Tofu, beans, and corn come together as a satisfying stuffing for these vegan and gluten-free wraps.
-The homemade sour cream is also made from firm tofu rather than dairy, cutting down significantly on the fat while upping the protein profile.
-Scooping the filling into lettuce is a fantastic way to lighten up the meal without missing out on the fun of eating with your hands—no matter what your age, that’ll never get old!
+The homemade sour cream is also made from firm tofu rather than dairy, cutting down significantly on the fat while upping the protein.
+Scooping the filling into lettuce is a fantastic way to lighten up the meal without missing out on the fun of eating with your hands—no matter your age, that’ll never get old!

 The blue corn tortillas used here are optional, but they make the dish so visually appealing that we highly recommend them!
-Still, if the lentils and sweet potatoes are starchy enough for you, wrap them into romaine leaves to ease up on the carbs and avoid tipping into "overly full territory."
+Still, if the lentils and sweet potatoes are starchy enough for you, wrap them into romaine leaves to ease up on the carbs and avoid tipping into overly-full territory.
 No matter which way you go, the recipe is free of dairy, eggs, soy, nuts, and gluten, making these tacos an allergen-friendly dream come true.